armchair-traveller/armchair-traveller/README.md

 My favorite database is FaunaDB and it is truly a pleasure to work with as Fauna Query Language is very flexible and GraphQL is so much fun...
 It's just that since Fauna makes database work go by so quick, I can only spend most of my time in the frontend.
 Literal suffering from success.

-My preferred platform is [Netlify](https://www.netlify.com/).
-Real time saver that has tons of impressive features baked in, check them out if you haven't heard of them!
-Plus, they're the definitive JAM stack platform.
+[Netlify](https://www.netlify.com/) is my platform of choice.
+Real time saver that has tons of impressive features baked in, give them a try if you're ready to be mind-blown 🤯 Plus, they're the definitive JAM stack platform.
 As they say, keep on spreading the JAM!

 ### Chingu Voyages & Web Development